diku-dk/lys/README.md

 binary named `spetakel`.
 The file `spetakel.fut` should still define a module called `lys`, however.

+It is also possible to use Lys as a general library, in which case you write both the Futhark file and the corresponding C file.
+This gives you more flexibility in how you use the built-in text overlay and how you initialise Lys' state, but keeps the default event-render SDL loop.

 ## Requirements

 Lys is written in C, and requires a working C compiler and the SDL2